MingSheng92/Elementor-Tableau-Widget/README.md

 ### Whats new

+#### v 1.1.2
+1. added min-height options for dashboards
+2. added new styling control for tab margin
+3. added new styling control for tab padding
+4. added middle alignment for viz that is smaller than the column size

+#### v 1.1.1
+1. added single viz display mode
+2. added logic create visualization function will not trigger when url string is empty
+3. adjust onclick into onload for live editor template to fix settings undefined error
+4. remove enqueue Tableau Javascript API and only inject when plugin template is created

 #### v 1.1.0
 1. remove package information in widget.php to avioud diplication in wordpress admin
 2. removed tab styling customization panel